openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

-"Community, during our bi-weekly Board Meetings on IRC we have a regular agenda topic â€œWhere do we need to improve?â€.
-Weâ€™re very much interested in ideas you may have to improve the inner workings of the Community/Project and we also like to provide an opportunity to step up and make us aware of complaints you may have with various aspects of the Community/Project.
-Weâ€™re particular interested in addressing those issues that are both fast and easy to fix while providing a significant advantage to our success and the sake of our community. (...)"
+"Community, during our bi-weekly Board Meetings on IRC we have a regular agenda topic “Where do we need to improve?”.
+We’re very much interested in ideas you may have to improve the inner workings of the Community/Project and we also like to provide an opportunity to step up and make us aware of complaints you may have with various aspects of the Community/Project.
+We’re particular interested in addressing those issues that are both fast and easy to fix while providing a significant advantage to our success and the sake of our community. (...)"